Music analytics 101

 For artists and their teams, this abundance creates opportunities but also headaches.
 With so much content out there, how do you rise above the noise?
 Promoting music by blindly sending out campaigns isn’t going to work—your marketing is going to get lost.
 You need to grow your number of super fans by attracting and engaging with the right people.

-This is where a good music analytics set-up comes in.
-It provides you a near real-time picture of fan engagement across all your marketing, so you can assess, compare, and optimize.
+This is where a good music analytics setup comes in.
+It provides you with a near real-time picture of fan engagement across all your marketing, so you can assess, compare, and optimize.
 Crucially, it lets you attribute success to the right marketing initiative.

 Artist music data explained

 So what fan insights are actually accessible for artists and their teams?
 Well, there’s lots of data out there, spread across the music industry’s different branches.
 Each artist has a different setup and budget, so there’s no universal list of data sources, but we’ve put together a list of the top ones.

 These are figures from inside of streaming services—number of plays, source of play, playlist and library adds, number of followers, and more.

 The majority of streaming metrics are platform-specific.
 If you want to see Spotify stats or Apple Music stats for instance, you’ll need Spotify for Artists or Apple Music for Artists.
 These platforms provide really in-depth data, so it’s a good idea for artists to create these accounts.
 Just be aware that these analytics are detached from off-platform activities, and it can be difficult to fit streaming data into a broader marketing analysis.